hahahahaman/hahahahaman.github.io/blog/_drafts/why-assault-is-underreported.md

 crimes citing,
 "[Reporting Rates](https://www.rainn.org/get-information/statistics/reporting-rates)",
-from the Rape, Abuse and Incest National Network (RAINN), which make several claims, including, "just 2 percent of rapists serve jail time" :
+from the Rape, Abuse and Incest National Network (RAINN), which make several claims, including, "only about 2% of rapists will ever serve a day in prison."

-> **Why Will Only 2 Out of Every 100 Rapists Serve Time?**
+>"**Why Will Only 2 Out of Every 100 Rapists Serve Time?**"
 > ![Rapist infographic](./data/rape/jailed-rapists2014.jpg)

 As you can see, each of these data bars has a reference :